apache/cordova-coho/docs/platforms-release-process.md

 (Yes this list is long and scary, but represents the content below)

+## General instructions

-> See: [versioning-and-release-strategy.md](versioning-and-release-strategy.md) for general versioning information
+- See: [versioning-and-release-strategy.md](versioning-and-release-strategy.md) for general versioning information
->
-> Before cutting any releases, read the Apache's [Releases Policy](http://www.apache.org/dev/release)
+- Before cutting any releases, read the Apache's [Releases Policy](http://www.apache.org/dev/release)

-TODO: We may want to be using [signed tags](http://git-scm.com/book/en/Git-Basics-Tagging), or at least annotated tags.

-Replace `Android` with the platform you are releasing.
+- Replace `Android` with the platform you are releasing.

 ## Get Buy-in